+Learning how to get rid of insects on gardenias (Gardenia augusta, U.S. Department of Agriculture plant hardiness zones 8 through 10) can help your garden thrive.
 One gardenia blossom fills an entire room with fragrance.
-So imagine the power of a mature gardenia shrub (Gardenia augusta), some 8 feet tall and wide, its shiny, bright-green leaves covered with snow-white blossoms.
-With this much drawing power, it's little wonder the plant attracts insect pests, including aphids, scale insects, whiteflies and thrips.
-Your gardenia needs you to protect it.
-Gardenias are hardy in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+So imagine the power of a mature gardenia shrub, some 8 feet tall and wide, its shiny, bright-green leaves covered with snow-white blossoms.
+With this much drawing power, it's little wonder the plant attracts pests, including aphids, scale insects, whiteflies and thrips.
+Just as your gardenia needs you to perform regular pruning and care, it also needs you to protect it from insects.

 Alternatively, release a quantity of lady beetles, which prey on aphids, or encourage aphids' other natural predators, such as soldier beetles, green lacewings and parasitic wasps, the latter of which lay their eggs inside aphids.
-Do not use insecticide because it will destroy beneficial insects in your garden as well as aphids.
+Don't use insecticide because it'll destroy beneficial insects as well as aphids.

 Tackling Scale Insects

 Don't be embarrassed if you mistake scale insects for parts of the gardenia plant or a disease symptom.
 They don't look like normal bugs at all and are easy to miss when getting rid of insects on gardenias.
 Female scales are completely immobile, clinging to a plant and, similar to aphids, use their mouth parts to pierce the plant and suck its sap.